 For credit by examination purposes, you have the option of earning CLEP in the following languages:

 You have the option of earning some challenge exam credit in:

-1. Verify with your adviser that you may use the Global Languages and Cultures Proficiency Exam service to verify your knowledge of a foreign language.
+1. Verify with your advisor that you may use the Global Languages and Cultures Proficiency Exam service to verify your knowledge of a foreign language.

-2. After receiving your adviser’s approval to proceed, contact Alexandria McConocha to receive additional screening and instructions.
+2. After receiving your advisor’s approval to proceed, contact Alexandria McConocha to receive additional screening and instructions.

 3. If you have chosen to take an exam offered via BYU, complete the FLATS Registration Form for Testing through Online Correspondence.

 Under “Proctor Information” and “Results Sent To” provide the following:

 This will cost $50, which you will pay online.
 Do not select “Hold results so student will be the only one to receive a copy of the results.”

 4. Pay the Global Languages proctoring fee of $35.